jbreeden/mruby-bindings/README.md

 Have a peek at the [APR bindings](https://github.com/jbreeden/mruby-bindings/tree/master/apr_bindings) if you're curious what the output looks like.

 The supported functions for APR are listed below.
 Many of these bindings are exactly as generated.
-Others required minor tweaks (like changing "output parameters" passed in as pointers to return values, since there is not way for the generator to know the intentions of the library's API in the regard).
+Others required minor tweaks (like changing "output parameters" - passed in as pointers - to return values, since there is not way for the generator to know the intentions of the library's API in that regard).

 ```Ruby
 # Supported APR functions